 Cambridge Heath Rd, E2 9PA

-Create a medieval knight in bronze, or a multicoloured St George and the Dragon to take home.
-There are replica brasses of all sizes and levels, and different colours of metallic wax.
+Create a medieval knight in bronze, or a multicolored St George and the Dragon to take home.
+There are replica brasses of all sizes and levels, and different colors of metallic wax.
 Keep your ears open for free lunchtime concerts in the church hall.